 The following instructions identify the configuration of DIVA Core and transcoders to enable operation together.
-Starting with DIVA Core 7.3, it is no longer required to have Actor installed on the same computer as the transcode service.
+Starting with DIVA Core 7.3, it is no longer required to have Datahub installed on the same computer as the transcode service.

-A transcoder is no longer coupled to a single Actor.
-You select the transcoder after you select the Actor.
-Therefore, you no longer define a LOCAL transcode Actor as a destination.
-A LOCAL Actor destination is dynamically and temporarily (only in memory, not stored in the database) created for the Actor that you chose as part of resource selection.
-The Actor column was removed from the Transcoders area in the Configuration Utility.
+A transcoder is no longer coupled to a single Datahub.
+You select the transcoder after you select the Datahub.
+Therefore, you no longer define a LOCAL transcode Datahub as a Destination Server.
+A LOCAL Datahub destination is dynamically and temporarily (only in memory, not stored in the database) created for the Datahub that you chose as part of resource selection.

-The transcoder server and cache location are now embedded in the Working Directory on the Edit Transcoders Entry screen in the following format:
+The transcoder server and cache locations are now embedded in the Working Directory on the Edit Transcoders Entry screen in the following format:

-[actor:actor_name,actorPath:actor_transcoder_cache_path,transcoder:trancoder_ip_address],cifs://user name\domain:password@\\transcoder_cache_ip_address\transcoder_cache
+[actor:datahub_name,actorPath:datahub_transcoder_cache_path,transcoder:trancoder_ip_address],cifs://user name\domain:password@\\transcoder_cache_ip_address\transcoder_cache